Suggestions specific to this leWelcome everyone back from summer and be excited for the 2nd Year: Keyboard TiOutline the

 We can play a red chord now!
 With the Right Hand (sometimes it'll be referred to as RH in your books), we use the THUMB (finger #1), MIDDLE FINGER (finger

 #3), and PINKY (finger #5).
-If you want to have a fun visual reminder, you can paint those fingernails red, or put red Sharpie on those nails.
+As a fun visual reminder, I put a little red Sharpie dot on those nails.

 Here are some ideas to bring playfulness to practice time!

 Kit Kat Keyboard: with the stopwatch on Mom or Dad's phone, time yourself (and Mom or Dad) to see how fast you can play all the C's!
 Now all the

 Primary Chords: When you play the red chord this week, sing, "Red" each time your play it.
 Now try

 singing red in a different language: French, Spanish, Japanese, Chinese, German...ng Old Paint with a western accent.

 Kit Kat Keyboard: With the stopwatch on Mom or Dad's phone, time yourself (and Mom or Dad) to see how fast